 I gradually released the responsibility from whole class, small groups, partners, and finally to individual students.
 We did one puzzle a day for almost two weeks.
 The first and second puzzles, the whole class found 3 pieces of evidence to prove guilt and then three pieces of evidence to prove innocence, then we created our constructed response answer together.
 This became our mentor text and we put it on an anchor art in the front of the room.
 In the third, fourth, and fifth puzzles, students worked in groups to analyze the puzzle, find three pieces of evidence for both sides, and then chose a side to create their constructed response.
 In puzzles six and seven, students created the constructed response on their own.
 If students showed mastery on it - great!
 They were finished!
 I used puzzles eight and nine for students who needed extra practice.
 We completed them in small group so that I could see where we were getting off track, and then I give mini-lessons for those specific things.

-Here's are some of the slides
+Here's are some of the slides in the mini-unit. |

-Me with my "Innocent"
+Me with my "Innocent" hat!
+They loved it! |

 If you are going to teach this before you teach argumentative writing (and I suggest you do - this is a great transition.
 If they can't do this, than argumentative writing will be extremely difficult!), then you can easily show students how the RA is the claim, and you still need the C & E. In fact, this is just like a body paragraph in an argumentative piece.